023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 011. 3D ERP video (2021)

 3D visualization of the spatial distribution of an averaged event-related potential (ERP) over several hundred milliseconds from -100 to 450 ms after stimulus presentation (at time = 0).
-Current-source density (CSD; i.e. Surface Laplacian) transformation was performed on this subject's 64-channel EEG data to increase spatial resolution and local dynamics.
+Current-source density (CSD; i.e., Surface Laplacian) transformation was performed on this subject's 64-channel EEG data to increase spatial resolution and local dynamics.

 009. Avoiding EEG "Ghost ICs" (2023)

-Many EEG researchs use independent component analysis (ICA) to process and anlayze their EEG data.
-However, some common processing steps (e.g., electrode interpolation or re-reference to average) can lead to effective rank defficieny, which in turn, leads to the emergence of "ghost ICs".
+Many EEG researchers use independent component analysis (ICA) to process and analyze their EEG data.
+However, some common processing steps (e.g., electrode interpolation or re-reference to average) can lead to effective rank deficiency, which in turn, leads to the emergence of "ghost ICs".
 These independent components display a typical scalp topography, but actually contain white noise properties in both time and frequency domains.
 They can therefore be easily missed and significantly affect findings in unknown ways.
-See the full-article here for more details.

 008. Importing EEG data (2022)